Batman and Son: Aftermath

 In Morrison's next story arc, Batman takes Robin with him to the Island of Mister Mayhew where he learns that the organization Black Glove is out to kill him.
 After a two-issue interlude in the Batman title crossover The Resurrection of Ra's al Ghul, the true history of the three ghosts is revealed.
 The third ghost showed up at police headquarters looking for Commissioner Vane and killed a number of officers.
 Batman, who had started a love affair with Jezebel Jet as Bruce Wayne, was attacked by the ghost on the roof of the headquarters.
 His heart stopped and he had visions of old cases of his which had many unexplained phenomena as well as a vision of Joe Chill, the thief who had murdered his parents when he was a child.
 When he awoke from the visions, he was a captive of the ghost.
 As the man talked to him, Batman remembered from where the ghosts had come.
 What Batman thought was a hallucination turned out to be a forgotten memory in which three men were chosen from the police force to train with Batman to replace him should anything ever happen to him.
 During the test, Batman had himself isolated so that Simon Hurt could study what drives him.
 When the three replacement Batmen came in to challenge him, Batman took them down easily.
 Hurt decided that the three Batmen needed to be driven by rage and sorrow to become like Batman.
 The first, Josef Muller, was an ace marksman as a cop, but had both hands broken by Batman in their fight causing him to have to retire.
-Hurt killed the third man's, whose name was Lane, family, and began adding Venom and monster serum to Branca, the second man's, diet until he was driven to kill his own family in rage.
+Hurt killed the family of the third man, whose name was Lane, and began adding Venom and monster serum to the diet of the second man, Branca, until he was driven to kill his own family in rage.
 Hurt put hypnotic suggestions into Batman's head to help him forget the whole experience and dismiss it as a nightmare.
 The three replacement cops were hidden away to await the day they would return.
 Batman is eventually able to escape, but Lane warns him that Hurt is after him and his luck would soon be gone.

 Lane was later revealed to be Michael Lane.
 He became the new Azrael, the agent of the Order of Purity, a splinter group of the Order of St. Dumas, in Azrael: Death's Dark Knight #1.
 In keeping with his imitation of Batman, he wears the "Suit of Sorrows" given to Bruce Wayne by Talia al Ghul during Batman: The Resurrection of Ra's al Ghul.
 Lane accepts the Order's offer to become Azrael as a way of atoning for his perceived role in the demise of Batman.
 As Azrael, his mission is to spread "God's justice" through Gotham City in the chaos resulting from the absence of Bruce Wayne as Batman.